Video the Vote 2006

 Worried Voter vs. Insecure Poll Manager

-After I drove home and voted myself, I got a final call from South of where I live, by where the Toyota headquarters are.
+After I drove home and voted myself, I got a final call from south of where I live, by where the Toyota headquarters are.
 It seems that there had been some confusion about the scanning machines again, and a bit of an argument between a voter and the polling place supervisor, so she called in.
 I offered to come down and video her story.

 What happened is that they never got the machine working in this particular polling place.
 In L.A.
 County that's not a big deal since the InkaVote system is the real way votes are counted, but with all the controversy about hackable Diebold machines and other voting irregularities, it's understandable that someone would be concerned about this.
 As far as I can work out, the voter got a little excited and insistent, and the poll supervisor reacted in a rather high-handed and autocratic manner.